Aayush-Mishra-11/Rag-Workflow/README.md

   cosine scores, citations, latency, and refusal status
 - **Serves** a chat UI on `http://127.0.0.1:8000`

-No LangChain, no LangGraph, no vector database — every choice is visible in ~250 lines of Python across `src/`.
+every choice is visible in ~250 lines of Python across `src/`.

 ---